NickWeber3/algorithm_problems/README.md

-Data structure folders still incorporate algorithmic thinking, and I attempted to implement them with the best time complexity I could
+Data structure directories still incorporate algorithmic thinking, and I attempted to implement them with the best time complexity I could.

+Any problem that isn't easily or clearly solved by a particular data structure is in the "Algorithm and Complexity" directory.

+Keep the grind alive.